 Shortly after graduation you transition from the ranks of the unemployed and uneducated to someone who has a medical degree and a job.
 All of the sudden, you are less of a credit risk.

 A residency or a fellowship may not pay very much, but lenders are more willing to take on the risk.
-One lender, DRB, even has a specialized program where residents and fellows pay $100 per month towards their consolidated loan and then return to a regular payment schedule at the conclusion of the residency or fellowship.
+One lender, Laurel Road, even has a specialized program where residents and fellows pay $100 per month towards their consolidated loan and then return to a regular payment schedule at the conclusion of the residency or fellowship.

 Once you are earning the lofty salary that most people associate with being a doctor, you will have your choice of a number of different student loan consolidation companies.
 These lenders target high income low risk borrowers, and young physicians fit that bill.